Nootropic profile

 A newer-generation racetam that uniquely upregulates GABA-B receptors and enhances high-affinity choline uptake, researched for ADHD, anxiety, and cognitive support with a distinct mechanism from other racetams.

-The key benefits of Fasoracetam include: Anxiety & Calm, Cognitive Enhancement, Focus, Memory, Mood, Motivation.
+The main benefits people report from Fasoracetam are: Anxiety & Calm, Cognitive Enhancement, Focus, Memory, Mood, Motivation.

 Log in to leave a comment.